mayasissel/CarbsAndRatings/README.md

 1. Left merge the `recipes` and `interactions` datasets together.

     -This step allows for us to view all reviews of a given recipe along with the information about the recipe.
+    -To merge the `recipes` and `interactions` datasets toegther, we did a left merge on `id` from `recipes` and `recipe_id` from `interactions` which matches the recipe ID to the review for the given recipe ID.

 2. Verify data types of all columns in the merged dataset

     -This step allows for us to understand what data is contained in each column and verify the data type to ensure efficiency in later calculations.
+    -This step also allows us to view what columns may need a data type conversion later.
+    -To verify data types of all the columns, we printed the merged dataset `recipe_reviews` datatypes.
     -The columns and data type are as shown below:

     | Column             | Desciption  |